learn-co-curriculum/angular-testing-services-readme/README.md

 });
 ```

 We're now setup to receive the mocked backend response.
 Our response will have several properties, with the `data` property referring to the body of our response.
-In this case, It'l be an object with `name` equal to `Bill Gates` and his email too.
+In this case, It'll be an object with `name` equal to `Bill Gates` and his email too.

 ```js
 describe('UserService', function () {